AlexShchW/bfs_mro/README.md

     def feature_b(self):
         return f"Feature B from plugin, used by {self.__class__.__name__}"

-# Core can now access plugin features without knowing about them
+# Core can now access plugin features
 with BFSMRO(Core()) as enhanced:
     print(enhanced.feature_a())  # → "Feature A from plugin, used by Core" print(enhanced.feature_b())  # → "Feature B from plugin, used by Core"